hakanyasar/hakanyasar.github.io/README.md

 <br>
 <h3 align="center">
 I'm an ios developer.
 I love solving some kind of problems that occured during development process.
 I'm curious about new solutions, ideas and creative things.
-I'm also passionate about minimalism and user experience in every details our lives.
+I'm also passionate about minimalism and user experience not only development but also in every details our lives.
 </h3>

 <br><br>